Glenn Youngkin: 2021 gubernatorial election

-Governor of Virginia (2022–present)
+Governor of Virginia (2022–2026)

 Inauguration

 Youngkin was sworn in as governor on January 15, 2022.
 He took office alongside his Republican ticket mates, Lieutenant Governor Winsome Earle-Sears, the first woman of color elected to statewide office in Virginia, and Attorney General Jason Miyares, the first Latino elected to statewide office in the state.
 The Washington Post called this ticket "historically diverse" and reported that it was a sign of "inroads" made by the Republican Party "in the African American and Latino communities."
 Former Democratic Governor of Virginia Douglas Wilder commented after the election that Republicans had "one-upped" Democrats with the historic achievement, which, he said, showed that Democrats "can't take the [Black] community for granted."

 Youngkin was inaugurated two years into the ongoing COVID-19 pandemic.
 His first week in office coincided with the January 14–17, 2022 North American winter storm.
 The Richmond Times-Dispatch reported that the morning before his inauguration, Youngkin participated in a community service project at "the Reconciliation Statue along the Richmond Slave Trail in Shockoe Bottom, which was home to the second largest domestic slave market in the United States before the Civil War."
 Later that night, an inauguration eve party was held for Youngkin at the Omni Richmond Hotel.
 Another inauguration eve event for Youngkin was later held at the Science Museum of Virginia.
 On the night of his inauguration, Youngkin held a celebratory event at the Richmond Main Street Station.

 The Washington Post wrote that Youngkin's inaugural address "delivered the blend of religious confidence and boardroom bravado that powered his victory", while The Associated Press characterized the address as one that carried "a tone of bipartisanship and optimism".
 The former publication noted that Youngkin used the address to criticize modern politics as "too toxic", but also wrote that, immediately after the address, Youngkin "stirred partisan rancor" by signing a series of polarizing executive actions.
 It further noted that Youngkin's praise for the COVID-19 vaccine "fell flat with the largely mask-free crowd".
 Multiple publications reported that Youngkin's biggest applause was for a line about "removing politics from the classroom".